hellojunha/dMetronome/README.md

 Set BPM with slider, and set accurate BPM with buttons.
 After setting BPM, start metronome.
 Then, your watch will vibrate in the BPM.

+And also this is the first open-source project of [Digutsoft](http://www.digutsoft.com) and I'm not very good at using Git, so there can be lots of mistakes in Git.
+If you find them, please notice me! :D